rofl0r/twatscrape/README.md

 run python2 twatbot.py

-it will create an index.html and update it with new twats.
+it will createn a webservice listening on port 1999 & update it with new twats.

 WWG1WGA